Think Like Your Customer: 8 Cognitive Biases Every CEO Should Know

 Bias: People are more likely to trust experts, leaders, and official sources.

-Marketing Application: Elevate certifications, executive thought leadership, earned media, and third-party endorsements.
+Marketing Application: Position your leadership as an expert resource.
+Elevate certifications, executive thought leadership, earned media, and third-party endorsements.

 Examples: